S-Stephen/IIa-gf2/README.md

 ```

 We can now run our files from the command line of the container, and edit the files locally using the tols on our PC.

+### Via Gitpod

+You will need an account on Github, but you should just be able to follow the link at the top of this README